ibm-cloud-docs/vmwaresolutions/index.md

 {:codeblock:.codeblock}
 {:pre: .pre}

-# Getting started with IBM Cloud for VMware Solutions
+# Getting started with IBM® Cloud for VMware Solutions
 {: #gettingstarted}

 The {{site.data.keyword.vmwaresolutions_full}} console is the interface where you order and manage your deployments.
 Each deployment is managed as an instance in the console.
 The console is a stand-alone user interface that is separate from the SoftLayer® Customer Portal.